knowledgetranslation/process/how_to_make_a_quality_website.md

 	“When the server serves data in a commonly used manner, for example according to the HTTP or FTP protocols, users may have their choice of a number of client programs (most modern web browsers can request and receive data using both of those protocols).
 In the case of more specialized applications, programmers may write their own server, client, and communications protocol, that can only be used with one another.” —[Wikipedia](http://en.wikipedia.org/wiki/Client_side)

+code review
+:	“Code review is systematic examination (often known as peer review) of computer source code.
+It is intended to find and fix mistakes overlooked in the initial development phase, improving both the overall quality of software and the developers’ skills.
+Reviews are done in various forms such as pair programming, informal walkthroughs, and formal inspections.” —[Wikipedia](https://en.wikipedia.org/wiki/Code_review)

 CONTRIBUTORS.MD
 :	A Markdown file included with many GitHub repositories, that lists contributors to a project and/or instructions for how to contribute.